Dear Dr. Dave and Dr. Dee,

 Dear Help,

 Often people who have been emotionally abused suffer from low self-esteem.
-Self-esteem is how you feel about your self-worth, your importance.
-(Click on link below).
+Self-esteem is how you feel about your self-worth, your importance. (see link below).

 The fact that you still are attracted to your verbally abusive irresponsible ex-husband who shows little interest in his own son, is an indication of your low self-esteem.

-Jack is the opposite of your ex-husband, caring, kind, hard-working, you have chemistry together, similar interests, yet you find him boring mentally.
-Your lack of self-esteem is subconsciously driving him away, you feel you don't deserve him.
+John is caring, kind, hard-working, you have chemistry together, similar interests, just the opposite of your ex-husband, yet you find John boring mentally.
+Your lack of self-esteem is subconsciously driving him away; you feel you don't deserve him.

 To communicate and solve problems effectively, it would be helpful to seek the advice of a relationship therapist who could give you the skills necessary to maintain a healthy relationship.